Stop the

 Step 03 · The Fixer

-After firing Pam Bondi, Trump promotes his former personal criminal defense lawyer to Acting AG.
-Blanche would now represent the U.S. in the case his boss filed against the IRS, even though EO 14215 ostensibly prohibited him from adverse litigation.
+After firing Pam Bondi, Trump promotes his former personal criminal defense lawyer, Todd Blanche to Acting Attorney General.
+Blanche would now represent the government in Trump v.
+IRS, even though EO 14215 ostensibly prohibits him from advancing legal views against Trump.

 Apr–May 2026

-Judge Williams flagged that the defendant was “bound by EO 14215 to serve under Trump's 'supervision and control.'”
+Judge Kathleen M. Williams flags that the defendant was “bound by EO 14215 to serve under Trump's 'supervision and control.'”
 A court-appointed amici brief warned that DOJ attorneys could be fired for arguing too hard against the plaintiff.
 Separately, the suit was past the two-year statute of limitations.

 AMICI CURIAE BRIEF